jaceuk/blue-prism-test/README.md

 I also added a loading animation to the api calls but decided not to deploy the changes as I HAD to stop tinkering! :)

-Thank you for you time and I appreciate any feedback, regardless of the actual outcome of the process.
+Thank you for you time and I appreciate any feedback.